a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 The following assumes an example _system-level_ Systemd unit called `run_periodically.timer`.
 You can use the same commands for _user-level_ Systemd units like `pulseaudio.service`, e.g. `systemctl status --user pulseaudio.service`.

+Active (enabled) systemd unit files are located in `/etc/systemd/system/` and `/etc/systemd/user/` directories.
+When modifying systemd units, modify files in these directories.
+Other unit files exist on Linux systems, primarily in a `/usr/lib/systemd/` directory (depends on distribution).
+However, generally do not modify these as they are installed by your package manager and are meant as defaults.

 ```Bash
 # Start the unit
 $ sudo systemctl start run_periodically.timer